 Paragon II has a network port and is designed as a network-aware device.
-This network port is used to communicate with Paragon Manager administrative software, packaged with the Paragon switch (see Paragon Manager User Guide for additional information; this user guide is available on the "User Manuals & Quick Setup Guides" CD, or on Raritan's Product Documentation webpage (http://www.raritan.com/support/productdocumentation)).
+This network port is used to communicate with Paragon Manager administrative software, packaged with the Paragon switch.
+See Paragon Manager User Guide for additional information.
+This user guide is available on the "User Manuals & Quick Setup Guides" CD, or on Raritan's Firmware and Documentation webpage

-Note: The Ethernet port on the Paragon II switch is hard coded (not configurable) and supports 10-BaseT/Half duplex only.
+Note: The Ethernet port on the Paragon switch is hard coded (not configurable) and supports only 10-BaseT/half duplex.

-Chapter 5 Paragon II and P2ZCIMs/Z-CIMs
+Chapter 8 P2ZCIMs and Z-CIMs

-Introduction 116
+Introduction 128

-Paragon II and P2ZCIMs 118
+Paragon II and P2ZCIMs 129

-Paragon II and Z-CIMs 123
+Paragon II and Z-CIMs (For Paragon Release 4.4 or Earlier)